AVEVA/sample-omf-bart_ingress-dotnet/README.md

 dotnet test
 ```

 The test sends a single OMF type, container, and data message to each of the configured OMF endpoints.
-Then, the test checks that a value with a recent timestamp is found in AVEVA Data Hub.
+Then, the test checks that a value with a recent timestamp is found in CONNECT data services.
 The Edge Data Store and PI Web API OMF endpoints return an HTTP error response if they fail to process an OMF message, so it is not necessary to perform an explicit check against those endpoints.

 ---

-For the main OMF samples page [ReadMe](https://github.com/osisoft/OSI-Samples-OMF)
+For the main OMF samples page [ReadMe](https://github.com/AVEVA/AVEVA-Samples-OMF)
-For the main AVEVA samples page [ReadMe](https://github.com/osisoft/OSI-Samples)
+For the main AVEVA samples page [ReadMe](https://github.com/AVEVA/AVEVA-Samples)